 Depending on your total audience size, as your ads continue running for weeks and beyond, audiences will tire of seeing your ads and will increasingly turn a blind eye to them.
 Your CTR’s will steadily drop.

 At this point, your realistic goal may not be to drastically improve CPA's through minor tweaks, but to prolong your current CPA: keep your ads fresh by switching them up and running at least 4 or 5 per ad set.

 If your ongoing optimizations cannot prolong your CPA’s at financially acceptable levels (they should be below one third the average amount you earn from a customer's lifetime engagement with you), it’s time to pause your campaign.

 In a few weeks' time, you can resume the campaign (as-is).
 Audiences will be less tired of you.
 Like unplugging a router and plugging it back in, this often actually works.

-As you're optimizing the campaigns that already work, you must also test brand new targeting, value prop, copy, and imagery combinations.
+As you're optimizing the campaigns that already work, you should also test brand new targeting, value prop, copy, and imagery combinations.

 Your work never ends.